ml-research/ScalableLogicalReasoning/README.md

 ### Synthesizing Tasks: Example Usage

 Once the domain is defined, SLR can generate tasks with different rule and background sampling strategies.
-The synthesizer produces the ground-truth rule, validation program, and prompt for each task:
+The synthesizer produces the ground-truth rule, validation program, and prompt for each task.

+**TaskConfig** specifies how each task is generated.
+Its main parameters are:

+- `Rlen`: Length/complexity of the rule to synthesize (e.g., number of literals).
+- `Rsample`: Rule sampling strategy (`'random'` for random rules, `'llm_guided'` for LLM-generated rules).
+- `B_pi`: Background distribution; can be `'uniform'`, `'mirror'`, or a custom dictionary specifying probabilities for predicate values.
+- `kappa`: Tuple controlling the number of positive/negative examples (e.g., `(1,1)`).

+By adjusting these parameters, you can control the complexity, diversity, and background structure of the generated reasoning tasks.

 ```python
 # Example 1: Random rule, uniform background